TessFerrandez/encryption-service/README.md

 # Encryption Service
-A service to provide encryption capabilities in a RESTful manner
+Our goal is to create a service (API) that can encrypt and decrypt incoming strings, using a given key.

 <a name="prerequisites"></a>
 ## Prerequisites ##

-1. Visual Studio 2017
+1. Visual Studio 2017.
-2. .NET Core 2.1
+2. .NET Core 2.1 (ASP.NET Core).

 ## Running from source ##